AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ### Working with Client-Side Templates {#working-with-client-side-templates}

-One special case, where the technique explained in the section [Lifting Limitations of Special Contexts](getting-started.md#lifting-limitations-of-special-contexts) can legitimately be used, is to write client-side templates (like Handlebars for instance) that are located within **script** elements.
-The reason this technique can safely be used in that case, is because the **script** element then doesn't contain JavaScript as assumed, but further HTML elements.
+One special case, where the technique explained in the section [Lifting Limitations of Special Contexts](#lifting-limitations-of-special-contexts) can legitimately be used, is to write client-side templates (like Handlebars for instance) that are located within `scrip` elements.
+The reason this technique can safely be used in that case, is because the `script` element then doesn't contain JavaScript as assumed, but further HTML elements.
 Here's an example of how that would work:

 ```xml
 <!--/* template.html file: */-->